arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-11.md

 split in 3 modules

-copy&paste test-utils

-TODO update error handling in login.xhtml/signup.xhtml
+Flyway

+Build jar + Docker

+Selenium on Docker + PG

+Heroku deployment

+Solutions to this exercise can be found in the `intro/exercises/quiz-game/part-11` module.

+# Extra

+TODO db handling, remove init Singleton

+TODO admin

 TODO maybe gameIsOn stored on database, otherwise easy to cheat.
      If not, at least add test to show that it is easy to cheat?

-TODO copy over Selenium tests

-more Selenium tests

-Heroku deployment

-Zap???

-OWASP dependency scan

-Solutions to this exercise can be found in the `intro/exercises/quiz-game/part-11` module.